Skip to main content

 Updating your WordPress site is important for both website security and performance.
 WordPress core releases updates regularly and they show up as notifications on your dashboard.
 By default, minor updates to WordPress happens automatically, though major updates often require manual approval (think big jumps – like version 5.6 or 5.7).

-Recently, with WordPress 5.5 automatic theme and plugin updates were introduced.
+With WordPress 5.5 automatic theme and plugin updates were introduced.
 This can be great for a website with a limited number of plugins and customizations.
 However, personally we recommend taking a site backup and reading over the changelog before updating just so you’re prepared and fully aware of what’s being updated.

 That said – when you choose to automate WordPress updates they’re pretty much taken care of in the background, saving you productive time.
 It’s possible to tweak options or use a bit of code to turn on or off automatic updates to the core, themes and plugins.
 Our Quick guide to Updating WordPress can help with this.